The Universal Guide to React Architecture

 This book isn't a React 101.
 It builds on top of the core concepts and helps you form the right principles.
 What exactly do you need to know?
 Basic state management, props, hooks and the component lifecycle.

-If you've built an application following a tutorial and you're wandering how you can scale it - this is for you.
-If you started building a project and you were confused about structuring it - this is for you.
-If you're not sure how to organize your components and name them - this is for you.
+If you've built an application following a tutorial and you're wondering how you can scale it — this is for you.

-Tao of React will help you go to from beginner to intermediate by helping you understand core principles about software design.
+Tao of React will help you go from beginner to intermediate by helping you understand core principles about software design.

 Chapters